NC3-LU/NC3-LU/content/projects/nc3/informed-governance-project.md

 - the [NIS Incident Notification Platform](https://github.com/informed-governance-project/NISINP)

-The architecture of the project is describre [here](https://github.com/informed-governance-project/architecture).
+The architecture of the project is describred [here](https://github.com/informed-governance-project/architecture).

 The [MONARC project](https://github.com/monarc-project) is a part of the Informed Governance Project.